19th March, 2012, Monday……Day (3) Sungal-Barot 70 km

 Since I was with Punjab National Bank for over 28 years and recently retired (VRS), its sight was comforting.
 I knew someone in the branch would recognise me and help in case I of need.
 Went into the branch, met the staff and told them that I have driven to the place solo, which was a kind of surprise for them.

 There were number of homestay in Barot.
 I roamed around the market and enquired, everyone seemed to suggest KK Negi home stay.
 On checking, I found it to be suitable for me so decided to stay for the night at the place.
 There was ample parking for the car too.

 The homestay was on the left bank of Uhl river, in Barot.
 Food was not available but tea was provided on request.
 While the rooms were on the first floor, a provision store was on the ground floor.
 The family also stayed on the ground floor.

 The area, the surroundings, the environment, the people, everything was in harmony.
 I spent most of the time walking around the market, nearby forest and along the Uhl river.
 Also spent some time with Negis and PNB parivar.

-In the evening I had wonderful time sitting quietly near the river sipping whiskey thinking about how life had been so far and how It’s shaping after retirement.
+In the evening I had wonderful time sitting quietly near the river enjoying few drinks, thinking about how life had been so far and how it’s shaping up after retirement.
 Missed my better half, children and some of my close friends.
 How in the din of the cities, we are missing on these amazing moments.

 …it is the time away from the world that allows us to lead a fulfilling life.